 A drive through New Brunswick, Prince Edward Island, Nova Scotia and Newfoundland is one of the best road trips in Canada.
 In a short amount of time you can enjoy four unique destinations famous for their scenic trails, fresh seafood, Celtic and Acadian roots, and awesome Atlantic ocean views.

-New Brunswick shares a border with Quebec, Prince Edward Island, Nova Scotia and Maine in the Unites States.
-While driving through New Brunswick we suggest making stops in Fredericton and St Andrews By the Sea.
+New Brunswick shares a border with Quebec, Prince Edward Island, Nova Scotia and Maine in the United States.
+While driving through New Brunswick we suggest making stops in Fredericton, Saint John, Bathurst and Moncton.

 Nova Scotia is the perfect province to dedicate your time on a Canadian road trip.
 The province has a manageable size and can easily be explored in 1-2 weeks by car.
 Halifax is the travel hub for travel in the Maritime provinces, the most cosmopolitan city on Canada’s east coast.